1. What percentage of my donation goes to the charities supported by President’s Challenge?

-7. When will I be updated of the application outcome for PC-ELF 2021?
+7. When will I be updated of the application outcome for PC and PC-ELF?

 Agencies will be informed of the application outcome by Feb/Mar 2021 via a letter from the President’s Office.

-In May 2020, Agencies will be informed of the range of funds allocated to the programme via email.
+Agencies will be informed of the range of funds allocated to the programme..
 The definitive amount is not given as the programmes’ funding is dependent on the funds raised during the year.

-8. Are we allowed to apply for only 1 or 2 years of funding?
+8. Are we allowed to apply for only 1 or 2 years of PC-ELF funding?

-PC-ELF funding must be utilised by the Agencies within three (3) years from the date of the first disbursement for the purposes it was approved for.
+PC and PC-ELF funding must be utilised by the Agencies within the approved utilisation period..
 If funds are not expended within the specified time frame, NCSS has the sole discretion to grant an extension for the period of fund usage or to claw back the unutilised funds.

-15. Are agencies allowed to fund-raise for their programmes that are supported by PC-ELF?
+10. Are agencies allowed to fund-raise for their programmes that are supported by PC and PC-ELF?

-Yes, Agencies can fund-raise for any shortfall/components of the programme not covered by PC-ELF funding.
+Yes, Agencies can fund-raise for any shortfall/components of the programme not covered by PC or PC-ELF funding.

 An annual outcome reporting template will be provided to supported agencies for the reporting of the programmes outcomes.
 The report must be submitted by August at the end of each programme year.